newsh/pokeGram/README.md

 This Telegram chatbot will message you and others on mobile devices as soon as your scanner finds a pokemon.

-No port forwarding needed, no ngrok _too many connections_, no clunky web brwoser handling on mobile.
+No port forwarding needed, no ngrok _too many connections_, no clunky web browser handling on mobile.

 Use it for yourself, share it with your friends or whole neighborhood.
 No additional app required for receiving messages.